List of Donald Duck universe characters: Arpin Lusène

 Arpin Lusène, nicknamed Le Chevalier Noir (The Black Knight), is a French gentleman, and a notorious thief with, naturally, a cheesy French accent which other characters have hard time understanding at times, often leading to wordplay.
 Apparently, Lusène even writes in his accent, spelling English words phonetically as he would pronounce them.
+According to Don Rosa, Lusène's cheesy French accent is an homage to Peter Sellers's portrayal of the character Jacques Clouseau in the Pink Panther films.

-His home has been said to be a castle in Portofino on the Italian Riviera, although he has also been described as coming from the French Riviera.
+Lusène's home has been said to be a castle in Portofino on the Italian Riviera, although he has also been described as coming from the French Riviera.

 He is a sticky fingered thief.
 On some occasions he is even seen stealing people's clothes while the victims are wearing them.
 His life's goal is to steal Scrooge McDuck's money, or make it disappear to make people think he stole it.
 His motive for this is to be remembered as the greatest thief ever to exist, rather than to make a profit out of it, as he has plenty of money already.

 Lusène strictly refuses to appear in any photographs, claiming he has never been photographed.
 He likes to use his extreme dexterity to avoid being photographed.
 He once removed the filament from the lightbulb of a camera's flash, without breaking the bulb glass.

 Usually on his appearances, Lusène wears an armor of a knight, almost completely covered in Gyro Gearloose's invention, a universal solvent which has the ability of absorbing all kinds of matter, excluding diamonds.
 Only Lusène's hands, feet, and the handle of his sword are not coated with the universal solvent, and even this only so that he will not accidentally dissolve the floor he walks on or his own sword.